 Themed unit studies play an essential role in our homeschooling curriculum.
 Unit studies (also called thematic units or integrated studies) use a hands-on approach to effective learning as children learn by experiencing and discovering first-hand through different activities.
 For us, unit studies are a way to bring a subject to life by exploring the theme from many different dimensions: through fresh shelfie set up, books that come to life, sensorial bins, language, and math activities with a twist and so much more.
 Unit studies add an emphasis to a particular area of study, allowing us to engulf in it fully.
 Holidays are the most beloved themed unit studies with my children as we decorate the entire Learning Space, and I rotate the materials to keep the engagement ignited and the love of learning burning.
+I hope you enjoy our Halloween Preschool Kids Activities themed unit study.

 Halloween Inspired Learning Space 2017